 - Durable structures that will tolerate modification and resist abuse

-Concrete suggests qualities important to today’s residents including security and the numerous upscale finishes now possible economically.
+Concrete offers qualities important for today’s residents including security and numerous upscale finishes now possible economically.

 - Many of these expectations can be met effectively with a remarkably economical material – concrete.